bronwenfpugh/bron-repo/equipment-selection-proto-v3-images-and-data.md

 - Handles typical pricebooks of 50-500 equipment items efficiently

 ## User Stories
-- As a busy contractor, I want to quickly enter my Manual J loads and see all viable equipment from my ServiceTitan pricebook in under 2 minutes
+- As a busy contractor, I want to quickly enter my Manual J loads and see all viable equipment (including a realistic photo for each piece of equipment) from my ServiceTitan pricebook in under 2 minutes
 - As a contractor with basic HVAC knowledge, I want clear guidance on why each piece of equipment is recommended and any special considerations
 - As a contractor, I want to see all viable options (not just "best" picks) so I can make the final decision based on price, availability, and customer preferences